lear piggy bank full of coins in front of yellow background.

 Subscriptions make it easy to access media and tools we want, but they also make it easier to waste your money when you forget to cancel or subscribe to too many services.
 It’s easy to forget about subscriptions because you usually provide your debit or credit card once and you are automatically charged each month.
 We recommend ditching the subscriptions you don’t use at least once a week.

-5. A night in doesn't mean skipping the fun
+6. A night in doesn't mean skipping the fun

 It’s important to leave room in your budget to treat yourself, or you will have a tough time sticking with it.
 Replacing just one happy hour will save you a chunk of change, but that doesn't mean you can’t still have fun.
-Inviting your friends over for a potluck dinner is just one example of how you can still get social time without overspending on expensive food and drinks.
+Inviting your friends over for a potluck dinner is just one example of how you can still have social time without overspending on expensive food and drinks.

-6. Shop around for necessary bills
+7. Shop around for necessary bills

 There’s more value than you think in giving your phone or cable provider a call.
-You may dread waiting to talk to a service representative but this is a great way to ensure you aren’t paying for any extras you don’t need.
+You may dread waiting to talk to a service representative, but this is a great way to ensure you aren’t paying for any extras you don’t need.

 It also pays to shop around for new insurance, phone, and cable providers when your current contract is up.
 Many companies offer incentives for new customers to leave their old provider.
 A little bit of time investment on your end can lead to big savings.

-7. Use the 24-hour rule
+8. Use the 24-hour rule

 Retail therapy is a popular way de-stress after a long week at work, but the price of these therapy sessions can really add up.
 Instead of getting on your favorite shopping website, check out a new park, hiking trail, or just unwind in one of your favorite free places.